Edward Perry Warren: Biography

 In 1911 Warren adopted a four-year-old boy, Travis.
 The child grew up at Lewes House and Fewacres, calling Warren "Papa".
 He was the illegitimate son of the daughter of a Cornish vicar and a local squire.
 Warren told Lois Shaw, a relative and friend, "I think that I have found a boy to adopt, but shall not know till my return to England.
 He is of good birth and healthy.
 I am a little afraid of him, because he seems likely to be of some account and therefore troublesome."
 Warren later said, "If it is to be this boy, this handful, he must have a man about, to take after.
 I won't do: I know that.
 Harry [H. Asa Thomas, Warren's secretary] would.
 He admires Harry, but Harry hates his tantrums.
 Harry, you see, is not keen on children.
 Neither am I." Travis Warren attended Winchester College.
 He was not a good student, and he changed schools, going to Tonbridge School.

+In 1912 Warren acquired a relief sculpture by Eric Gill depicting a male figure and a female figure, standing in the act of copulating.
+After Warren's death in 1928 and Gill's death in 1940, the sculpture was sold at Sotheby's in March 1949 by Warren's heir H. Asa Thomas.
+The work was called They by Gill; it only became known as Ecstasy from the Sotheby's sale in 1949.
+It was bought by the Tate Gallery in 1982.

 Warren had a home, Fewacres, in Westbrook, Maine, near the paper mills of his father.
-Marshall had a home in Rome..
+Marshall had a home in Rome.
 After the death of Mary Bliss Marshall in 1925, Marshall spent more time ever at Lewes House, where he died in 1928.
 John Marshall's will named Warren as his executor and beneficiary.
 Later that year, Warren became seriously ill and underwent surgery.
 He died in a London nursing home on December 28, 1928.
 His ashes were buried in the non-Catholic cemetery in Bagni di Lucca, Italy, a town that is known as a spa in Etruscan and Roman times.
 In the same tomb are buried John Marshall and the latter's wife, Mary.